smolanalyst/smolanalyst/README.md

 ## TODO

-- Global CLI installation
+- Global CLI installation and package distribution
 - Allow users to specify custom models via environment variables
-- Leverage agent memory to expose the file list and to provide more contextual instructions?
+- Find a more elegant way to augment the task as a prompt
-- Check and improve io_management (check for tempfiles, allow to create subdirectories?)
+- Improve the write audit hook to better handle the tmp folder and allow turning it off after the agent finishes running
 - Integrate SciPy for statistical analysis
 - Implement regular testing to continuously evaluate Smolanalyst’s performance 🚀